 Things that are visually different tend to capture the attention first.
 Colors can help create such a focus.
 The color you select should create an appropriate emotional association.
 For example, the red color is associated with love, passion, anger, and action whereas the blue can be used to relate with tranquility, trust, coolness, and stability.
 Similarly, yellow is associated with happiness, and so on…

-Make sure whatever color you select, it should reinforce your brand identity.
+Make sure whatever color you select, should reinforce your brand identity.

 2. KISS— Keep It Simple and Stupid